| |

 with the exception of the front brake which has been changed from a

-Shimano to a Hayes hydraulic brake.
+Hayes hydraulic brake.
 This was necessary because the

 Shimano brake would occasionally develop an air lock from being